nothingspare/backbone-espresso-logic/README.md

  by providing API Filter configuration and response data parsing.

-Licence: MIT (see LICENCE file)
+Licence: MIT (see LICENCE file) see https://github.com/EspressoLogicCafe/npm-espressologic for an SDK to read the meta model (@tables) and create generated resources for backbone developers.

 ## API Filter usage : ##